Chem 40005 - Clinical Chemistry » Summer 2021 » Module 9 Quiz

 Which one of the following is a similarity between bacterial and human genomes?

-A. Number of genes
+A. Structure of chromosomes

-C. Presence of double-stranded DNA
+B. Presence of double-stranded DNA

-D. Structure of chromosomes
+D. Number of chromosomes

 Question #20